How are we assigned animals to foster?

 Do I need to pay for vet care?

 No, you never need to pay for vet care.
 We have a full vet staff at our shelter.
 We also contract with specialists and a 24 hour vet for cases we are unable to handle ourselves.
-If you take your foster to an outside vet, we cannot reimburse you for any care you pay for.
+If you take your foster to an outside vet, we cannot reimburse you for any care you receive.

 Do I need to buy a lot of supplies?

 We provide all the basics: food, litter for cats, crates/kennels, towels/blankets, litter boxes (we do not always have plastic boxes, but can give cardboard trays), food and water bowls.
+We do ask that any reusable supplies borrowed from us are returned when you return your foster.

 There are a few items we do not always have available or things you may want to buy yourself: plastic litter boxes, treats and toys, a digital kitchen scale for weighing young kittens, baby gates, a play pen to contain kittens and small puppies.